 The answer to that question depends on the specific circumstances at hand.
 In my opinion, for the majority of cases, users will want to choose a CPU and dedicated graphics card combo over an APU.

-However, if you don’t have a ton of money to spend on a new gaming computer (whether to build one, or buy one pre-built), then there are certain scenarios where an APU might make sense for you.
+However, if you don’t have a ton of money to spend on a new gaming computer (whether to build one, or buy a budget prebuilt gaming PC), then there are certain scenarios where an APU might make sense for you.

 Ultimately, while APUs will never be an ideal option for gamers, they can serve as a nice entry-level option to tide you over until you can afford a more powerful CPU and dedicated graphics card combo.